FinweLtd/orion360-sdk-basic-hello-ios/README.md

 Figure 24.
 Downloads for extracted license

-Click on “Download iOS Basic Trial Licenses”.
+Click on “Download iOS Basic Trial License”.

 8. Add the downloaded license to your project